How to Paint Over Your Old Terrazzo Flooring?

 Sometimes called vitrification, this is a method that uses an acid solution, a polishing machine, and a steel wool pad to polish the floor.

-The glossy look is because of the interaction of the acid solution with the terrazzo flooring itself and the results will last about two years.
+The wool will grind away at the scratches and imperfections.
+The glossy look is because of the interaction of the acid solution with the terrazzo flooring itself, and the results will last about two years.

 How Much Does It Cost?

-This includes how much floor is needed to be polished, the labor costs of hiring professionals, and the method of polishing that you use.
+There are several factors that go into how much it costs to polish your terrazzo floor.
+This includes how much floor area needs to be polished, the labor costs of hiring professionals, and the method of polishing that you use.

 If you hire contractors to do the work, expect to pay about $30 per hour to polish the floor.
+This is on top of the $1 to $8 per square foot it costs in terms of materials.

 You can expect to pay the most using the diamond polishing method, but the results will last four times as long.

-It also costs more to polish existing terrazzo flooring compared to new surfaces especially if you are hiring a contractor.
+It also costs more to polish existing terrazzo flooring compared to new surfaces, especially if you are hiring a contractor.
+This is because of the clean-up of the dust and debris that the polish may cause.

 The Bottom Line